semuconsulting/pyubx2/README.md

 1. `ubxconfig.py` illustrates how to invoke legacy (pre-Generation 9) configuration messages (CFG-MSG).

 1. `gpxtracker.py` illustrates a simple CLI tool to convert a binary UBX data dump to a `*.gpx` track file.

-1. `ubxdump.py` is a simple command line utility to stream the parsed UBX output of a u-blox &copy; GNSS device on a specified port.

 ## <a name="extensibility">Extensibility</a>